Skip to content

 Other Backends

-While the VectorDBBackend interface is designed to support other vector databases, ChromaDB is the primary focus for now.
+While the VectorDBBackend interface is designed to support other vector databases, ChromaDB (local and cloud) is the primary focus for now.
 If you need other backends like Faiss, please raise an issue on the kit GitHub repository.

 Usage Patterns